Herniated/Bulging Discs Lawyers in Phoenix

 Count on the insurance company taking the position that your disc problem was not due to the accident but due to some preexisting condition.
 This can be overcome with good communication between your attorney and your doctor.
 We will talk to your doctor to make certain the doctor will assist us in proving all the injuries you believe are due to the accident.

-Could I Have Sustained a Herniated or Bulging Disc from an Accident?
+Can I File a Personal Injury Lawsuit in Arizona After Suffering a Herniated or Bulging Disc From an Accident?

 The answer to this question is yes, but only if your physician provides sufficient evidence to support your claim.
-In our decades of personal injury practice, we have seen thousands of injuries involving herniated or bulging discs.
+In our decades of personal injury practice, we have seen thousands of accidents in Phoenix and throughout Arizona that have resulted in herniated or bulging discs.
 We know that if you can’t get your doctor to back up this finding, your claim will be unsuccessful.

 - Whether you have had any previous MRIs and the findings associated with these MRIs.